United Kingdom

 Location: London, England

-and Westminster Abbey, where many British monarchs have been crowned and buried.
+What's Interesting: The political and religious heart of England, this site includes the Houses of Parliament and Westminster Abbey, where many British monarchs have been crowned and buried.

-seasons in summer.
+Best Time to Visit: Avoid peak tourist seasons in summer.
 Visiting during early spring or late autumn offers a more relaxed experience.

 4. The Jurassic Coast